cjdaniel/sharp-wizard-games/README.md

 A small collection of horrible games that, as a teenager, I made and distributed for my electronic organizer, the Sharp Wizard OZ-7xx series.
 Some of them are in BASIC, which was sanctioned by Sharp's provided SDK.
 The marginally more interesting games are written in C and compiled to Z80 assembly.
 The Wizard had a Z80 processor, so Alex Pruss wrote a C SDK for it, and people ran with it.
 There were even a few native assembly games!

+All of the C/assembly games have associated screenshots and icons.

 ## The games

 ### BASIC games